DFHack/dfhack/Readme.rst

   Raise the sky by n z-levels.
   ``infiniteSky enable/disable``
   Enables/disables monitoring of constructions.
 If you build anything in the second to highest z-level, it will allocate one more sky level.
 This is so you can continue to build stairs upward.

+Bugs have been reported with this version of the plugin, so be careful.
+It is possible that new z-levels will suddenly disappear and possibly cause cave-ins.
+Saving and loading after creating new z-levels should fix the problem.

 liquids
 -------